Down syndrome: Cause

-The extra chromosome content can arise through several different ways.
 The most common cause (about 92–95% of cases) is a complete extra copy of chromosome 21, resulting in trisomy 21.
-In 1.0 to 2.5% of cases, some of the cells in the body are normal and others have trisomy 21, known as mosaic Down syndrome.
+In 1–2.5% of cases, some of the cells in the body are normal and others have trisomy 21, known as mosaic Down syndrome.
 The other common mechanisms that can give rise to Down syndrome include: a Robertsonian translocation, isochromosome, or ring chromosome.
 These contain additional material from chromosome 21 and occur in about 2.5% of cases.
 An isochromosome results when the two long arms of a chromosome separate together rather than the long and short arm separating together during egg or sperm development.

 Trisomy 21

-Trisomy 21 (also known by the karyotype 47,XX,+21 for females and 47,XY,+21 for males) is caused by a failure of the 21st chromosome to separate during egg or sperm development (nondisjunction).
+The trisomy 21 version of Down syndrome (also known by the karyotype 47,XX,+21 for females and 47,XY,+21 for males) is mostly caused by a failure of the 21st chromosome to separate during egg or sperm development, known as nondisjunction.
 As a result, a sperm or egg cell is produced with an extra copy of chromosome 21; this cell thus has 24 chromosomes.
 When combined with a normal cell from the other parent, the baby has 47 chromosomes, with three copies of chromosome 21.
 About 88% of cases of trisomy 21 result from nonseparation of the chromosomes in the mother, 8% from nonseparation in the father, and 3% after the egg and sperm have merged.